The Beautiful People (song): Reception

-In the United States, the single managed to reach number 29 on the Billboard Mainstream Rock Tracks chart and number 26 on the Modern Rock Tracks chart.
+In the United States, the single reached number 29 on the Billboard Mainstream Rock Tracks chart and number 26 on the Modern Rock Tracks chart.
 In the UK, it reached number 18 on the UK Singles Chart, peaking on June 7, 1997.
 In Sweden, although the song did not chart within the top 60, it was certified gold.
-Despite peaking at number 42 on the Australian ARIA Singles Chart, it spent 56 weeks in the top 100 and became the 89th highest-selling single of 1997 in Australia.
+Despite peaking at number 42 on the Australian ARIA Singles Chart, it spent 56 weeks in the top 100 and became the 89th-highest-selling single of 1997 in Australia.

 Accolades

-According to Acclaimedmusic.net "The Beautiful People" is the 21st best song of 1996, the 349th greatest song released during the 1990s and the 2,451st greatest of all-time.
 In 2002, Kerrang! ranked "The Beautiful People" 5th in their 100 Greatest Singles of All Time.
 In 2003, Q ranked "The Beautiful People" 192nd in their The 1001 Best Songs Ever.
 Q also included "The Beautiful People" under the Metal Tracks category of their Ultimate Music Collection in 2005.
 The music video for the single would be nominated in three categories at the 1997 MTV Video Music Awards namely, Best Rock Video, Best Art Direction and Best Special Effects.